-Document Number: DPP05 Issue Date: 18/01/2024 Version Number: 02 Status: FINAL Next Review Date: 27/10/2024 Page 11 Linked to Policy Number: As Above
+Document Number: DPP05 Issue Date: 03/10/2024 Version Number: V04 Status: FINAL Next Review Date: 26/10/2025 Page 12 Linked to Policy Number: As Above

-- Access by an unauthorised third party; - Deliberate or accidental action (or inaction) by a controller or processor; - Sending personal data to an incorrect recipient; - Computing devices containing personal data being lost or stolen; - Alteration of personal data without permission; - Loss of availability of personal data. - 7.2 In relation to a processor; any Breach of Data protection will be immediately reported to Our Data Protection Team in line with their agreed processing contract dataprotection@witherslackgroup.co.uk. - 7.3 Where a Data Protection breach occurs in Witherslack Group, or is suspected, it must be reported immediately in accordance with Our Policy document Response Plan-Breach of Data Protection and the included APPENDIX A 6 Step guidance which is available on the Witherslack Way. - 7.4 Guidance states that confirmed or suspected data security breaches must be reported immediately.
+7.1 A personal data breach can be broadly defined as a security incident that has affected the confidentiality, integrity or availability of personal data.
+In short, there will be a personal data breach whenever any personal data is accidentally or unlawfully lost, destroyed, corrupted or disclosed, if someone accesses the data or passes it on without proper authorisation; or if the data is made unavailable, for example, when it has been encrypted by ransomware.
+A Personal data breach can include: Access by an unauthorised third party; Deliberate or accidental action (or inaction) by a controller or processor; Sending personal data to an incorrect recipient; Computing devices containing personal data being lost or stolen; Alteration of personal data without permission; Loss of availability of personal data.
+Equipment failure Hacking attack Human error 7.2 In relation to a processor; any Breach of Data protection will be immediately reported to Our Data Protection Team in line with their agreed processing contract.
+Email: 7.3 dataprotection@witherslackgroup.co.uk Where a Data Protection breach occurs in Witherslack Group, or is suspected, it must be reported 7.5 immediately in accordance with Our Policy document - Response Plan-Breach of Data Protection and the included APPENDIX A - 6 Step guidance which is available on the Witherslack Way.
+7.4 Guidance states that confirmed or suspected data security breaches must be reported immediately.
 This can be done by email, telephone or by using the Breach Notification Form (1) by email to dataprotection@witherslackgroup.co.uk.
-The initial notification report can be found on the Witherslack Intranet. - 7.5 Should there be a perceived a High Risk of harm to data subjects then the DPO MUST be contacted immediately.
-There is a contingency plan outlined in the Policy document Response Plan-Breach of Data Protection should the DPO not be available. - 7.6 Once informed, the data protection team will assume responsibility to initiate an investigation, identify risk and advise on the implementation and appropriate mitigation.
-They will also keep a chronological record of actions, decisions and rationales. - 7.7 The completed documentation will help provide the following information for consideration as to levels of risk and further reporting to joint controllers, the Information Commissionaires office and if applicable the data subjects. - 7.8 The information included in a notification to the ICO is: - The type of personal data breach; including - The type and estimated number of individuals affected; - The type and estimated number of personal data records concerned; - The name and contact details of a point of contact where further information can be obtained, such as that of the data protection officer (DPO); - The possible outcomes of the personal data breach; and - A list of measures taken or being taken to deal with the breach and appropriate measures taken to mitigate any adverse effects.

-This reporting process is defined in more detail in the Policy Doc - Response Plan- Breach of dataprotection.
+The initial notification report can be found on the Witherslack Group.
+7.5 Should there be a perceived High Risk of harm to data subjects then the DPO MUST be contacted immediately.
+There is a contingency plan outlined in the Policy document - Response Plan-Breach of Data Protection should the DPO not be available.
+7.6 Once informed, the data protection team will assume responsibility to initiate an investigation, identify risk and advise on the implementation and appropriate mitigation.
+They will also keep a chronological record of actions, decisions and rationales.
+7.7 The completed documentation will help provide the following information for consideration as to levels of risk and further reporting to joint controllers, the Information Commissioners office and if applicable 7.0 the data subjects.
+7.8 The information included in a notification to the ICO is: The type of personal data breach; including • The type of personal data breach, including • The type and estimated number of individuals affected; The type and estimated number of personal data records concerned; The name and contact details of a point of contact where further information can be obtained, such as that of the data protection officer (DPO); • The possible outcomes of the personal data breach; and o A list of measures taken or being taken to deal with the breach and appropriate measures taken to mitigate any adverse effects.
+This reporting process is defined in more detail in the Policy Doc - Response Plan- Breach of Data Protection 8 RECORDING OF PROCESSING ACTIVITY 8.1 Activity is recorded centrally by the data protection team in accordance with Article 30 of the (UK) GDPR (UK GDPR).
+These records include information relation to: